flaneurette/Health-Library/Documents/Food/Kitchen Checklist/README.md

 - Inspect foods: Check for small insects in flour, grains, and cereals.
 - Wash fruits: Especially dried fruits, to remove potential contamination.
 - Cook or heat grains/cereals: Precooked or thoroughly cooked grains are safer.
-- Sift flour: Use a fine sieve to remove insects or debris before baking.
+- Sift flour: Use a fine sieve to remove insects or debris before baking. (does not remove eggs)
 - Freeze flour (optional but effective): 2-4 days at -18°C kills insects and larvae. **most effective**

 ---